moi-cest-matthew/moi-cest-matthew.github.io/essays/AIdhd.md

 >
 >As we navigate the future considerations, challenges like copyright issues and ethical concerns must be addressed proactively.
 Education on AI ethics and a clear understanding of copyright laws, especially in a globalized context, become essential components of the curriculum.
 >
 >In conclusion, the AI integration in software engineering education is a transformative journey, offering a spectrum of benefits and challenges.
-A thoughtful and strategic approach, keeping human skill development at its core, will pave the way for an optimized and effective integration of AI in future courses.
+A thoughtful and strategic approach, keeping human skill development at its core, will pave the way for an optimized and effective integration of AI in future courses."